-Your marketing plan should be built around your unique selling proposition (USP), which is the one thing that sets you apart from other lawyers and/or law firms in your market.
-From there, you’ll need to develop targeted marketing campaigns, create compelling offers, and craft a promotions strategy that will reach your ideal clients.
+Your legal marketing plan should be built around your unique selling proposition (USP), which is the one thing that sets you apart from other lawyers and/or law firms in your market.
+From there, you’ll need to develop targeted marketing campaigns, create compelling offers, and craft a law firm marketing strategy that will reach your ideal clients.

 Why You Need a Marketing Plan For Your Law Firm

-Second, a marketing plan can help you track your progress and see whether or not you’re on track to achieve your goals.
+Second, a law firm marketing plan can help you track your progress and see whether or not you’re on track to achieve your business goals.
 This is important because it allows you to make changes to your plan as needed.

-A typical marketing plan includes the following components:
+A typical law firm marketing plan template includes the following components:

 - Executive Summary